 Repeat with the following sounds:

-“Say bridge.
-Spell the word bridge by writing the letters on your palm.
-Now, pick up your pen and write the word bridge on your paper.”
+“Say ridge.
+Spell the word ridge by writing the letters on your palm.
+Now, pick up your pen and write the word ridge on your paper.”

 Repeat with the following words:

 edge, bridge, ledge, grudge, judge, budge, dodge, badger, edger